PC & Console - Game Integration Guide

 Example: sdid=40009df0-d618-4d81-9da1-cbb3337b8dec

-Match ID enables improved attribution accuracy for web campaigns by passing unique identifier from Web SDK to game installation, providing deterministic matching alternative to fingerprint-based attribution.
+Match ID enables deterministic attribution for web campaigns by passing unique identifier from Web SDK to game installation.
+This feature is only available when using Web SDK + Match ID attribution method.

 How Match ID Works: